ilkkamtk/hybridisovellukset/Week5/advanced-state-management.md

 # Advanced state management in React

 React's built-in state management is enough for many use cases.
 However, when the application grows, the state management can become complex.
-In this chapter we'll learn how to use the `useReducer` hook and the `Context` API to manage the state in a more organized way.
+In React `useReducer` hook can be used to manage the state in a more organized way.

 ## useReducer